spookylukey/familyfortunes/README.txt

 === Questions ===

-Questions and answers are stored in the file data.json.
+If you want to add more questions/answers, they are stored in the file data.json.
 (To avoid XHR restrictions on localhost, it is strictly javascript, not json).
-The format is obvious:
+The format is simple:

  [
   ["Question 1",